Mohamed-y-ph/Finding_donors/README.md

 # Finding_donors
+docs: Describe the work

+The notebook works on developing a supervised machine learning model for finding the most likely people to donate to a charity
+.
-The notebook was finished as a part of the Udacity Machine Learning nanodegree projects.
-It builds a model for predicting people who are more likely to donate to CharityML.
+This file was finished as a part of the Udacity Machine Learning nanodegree projects.